 - Detoxifies internal organs

-Nadi Shodhana Pranayama
+2. Nadi Shodhana Pranayama

 In Sanskrit, Nadi means subtle energy channels, Shodhana means cleansing or purification, and Pranayama means breathing technique.
-Hence, Nadi Shodhana Pranayama or alternate nostril breathing is a Yogic breathing technique to cleanse and balance the two most important Nadis or energy channels, namely Ida and Pingala.
+Hence, Nadi Shodhana Pranayama, or alternate nostril breathing is a Yogic breathing technique to cleanse and balance the two most important Nadis or energy channels, namely Ida and Pingala.
 These Nadis, in turn, stimulate the central channel called Sushumna Nadi and restore the balance of the two hemispheres of the brain.

 How to Do?

-Benefits of Nadi Shodhana
+Nadi Shodhana Benefits

 - Purifies and balances Ida and Pingala Nadi